Pennsylvania Fly Fishing 3 min read

 Hatches on Lycoming Creek are fairly typically of a Pennsylvania freestone stream.
 Blue-winged olives (BWOs) and early black stoneflies kick off the season in mid-March.
 Blue Quills, Quill Gordons, and Hendrickson begin to emerge in mid-April.

 Mayfly hatches kick into full gear in late May and June with March Browns, Light Cahills, Sulphurs, and green, brown and slate drakes.

 The fall is a beautiful time to be on the water too and you can expect to see small BWOs, slate drakes and October caddis.

 The trout in Lycoming Creek can be picky, so you’ll want to make sure you have the right flies.
-Here are some recommended flies for Lycoming Creek:
+Here are some of the best flies for Lycoming Creek: